Bill Quay: Demography

 52.2% of the population are female, slightly above the national average, while 47.8% are male.
 Only 2.7% of the population were from a black, Asian and minority ethnic (BAME) group, as opposed to 14.6% of the national population.

 Data from the 2011 Census found that the average life expectancy in Pelaw and Heworth is 79.1 years for men, and 81.1 years for women.
 These statistics compare fairly favourably, when compared to the average life expectancy in the North East of England, of 77.4 and 81.4 years, respectively.

-Car ownership is lower than the average in the Metropolitan Borough of Gateshead (63.5%), but lower than the national average of 74.2% – with 61.1% of households in the Pelaw and Heworth ward owning at least one car.
+Car ownership is lower than the average in the Metropolitan Borough of Gateshead (63.5%), and lower than the national average of 74.2% – with 61.1% of households in the Pelaw and Heworth ward owning at least one car.

 Education

 Bill Quay is served by one primary school, Bill Quay Primary School.
 In November 2011, the school was rated "good" by Ofsted.
 Nearby primary schools include St. Alban's Catholic Primary School in Pelaw, and Wardley Primary School and White Mere Community Primary School in Wardley.

 In terms of secondary education, Bill Quay is located within the catchment area for Heworth Grange School in Leam Lane.
 An inspection carried out by Ofsted in January 2017 deemed the school to be "inadequate".
 St. Alban's Catholic Primary School in Pelaw also acts as a feeder school for Cardinal Hume Catholic School in Wrekenton, rated "outstanding" by Ofsted in January 2014, as well as the nearby St. Joseph's Catholic Academy in Hebburn, which was rated "requires improvement" by Ofsted in January 2019.